prasadsapkal55/prasads-portfolio/README.md

 3. Replace the service ID and template ID in the JavaScript code
 4. Update the public key in the emailjs.init() function

-## 🔧 Customization
-To customize this portfolio for your own use:
-1. Replace personal information in `index.html`
-2. Update the resume file path
-3. Replace project images and descriptions
-4. Update social media links
-5. Modify the color scheme in `style.css`
-6. Update the EmailJS configuration

 ## 📈 Performance Features
 - Optimized images and animations
 - Minimal external dependencies